AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * Email generation results in an incomplete email. **Workaround**: Refresh the page and regenerate. <!-- GS-5209 -->

-* Templates can be uploaded but not seen. <!-- GS-4815 -->
+* Templates can be uploaded but not seen.
+Workaround: Customers can upload the asset with its assigned metadata first before uploading the template again. <!-- GS-4815 -->

 * Campaign thumbnails are missing from [!DNL Insights]. <!-- GS-4648 -->